19hours/sg-statutes/Acts/Finance Companies Act.md

 [33/84]

-(4) The duties of an auditor appointed under subsections (1) and (3) shall be to carry out, for the year in respect of which he is appointed, an audit of the accounts of the finance company and to make a report in accordance with section 207 of the Companies Act.
+(4) The duties of an auditor appointed under subsections (1) and (3) shall be to carry out, for the year in respect of which he is appointed, an audit of the financial statements of the finance company and to make a report in accordance with section 207 of the Companies Act.

 [33/84]

+[Act 35 of 2014 wef 01/07/2015]

 (5) The Authority may impose all or any of the following duties on an auditor in addition to those provided under subsection (4):